 Your Company has a robust mechanism in place to redress complaints, if any, reported under the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The Company has complied with provisions relating to the constitution of Internal Committee.
-The Internal Committee is composed of internal k.
+The Internal Committee is composed of internal members and an external member who has extensive experience in the field.
+No complaints were reported in the Company during the calendar year 2021 and as on date of this report.

+k.
 Compliance on Corporate Governance